msg-systems/holmes-extractor/README.md

 `SemanticAnalyzer` is an abstract class that is subclassed for each new
 language: at present by `EnglishSemanticAnalyzer` and `GermanSemanticAnalyzer`.
-These classes contain most semantic analysis code.
+These classes contain most of the semantic analysis code.
-`SemanticMatchingHelper` is an abstract class, again with an concrete implementation for each language, that contains semantic analysis code that is required at matching time.
-Moving this out to a separate class family was necessary because, on operating systems that spawn processes rather than forking processes (e.g. Windows), `SemanticMatchingHelper` instances have to be serialized when the worker processes are created; this would not be possible for all `SemanticAnalyzer` instances because not all spaCy models are serializable and would also unnecessarily consume large amounts of memory.
+`SemanticMatchingHelper` is a second abstract class, again with an concrete implementation for each language, that contains semantic analysis code that is required at matching time.
+Moving this out to a separate class family was necessary because, on operating systems that spawn processes rather than forking processes (e.g. Windows), `SemanticMatchingHelper` instances have to be serialized when the worker processes are created: this would not be possible for `SemanticAnalyzer` instances because not all spaCy models are serializable, and would also unnecessarily consume large amounts of memory.

 At present, all functionality that is common